Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 Roku

 TV’s only price was once the cost of the machine and sitting through ads.
 Then came basic cable, premium channels, streaming platforms, and FAST (free ad-supported TV).
-Americans spend an average of $46 per month on streaming services, while smart TVs increasingly advertise to owners not just during commercial breaks, but all the time via screensavers, home screens and even the streaming service buttons on their remotes.
+Americans spend an average of $46 per month on streaming services, while smart TVs increasingly advertise to owners not just during commercial breaks, but all the time via screensavers, home screens, and even the streaming service buttons on their remotes.
 Jeez.

 In-Flight Meals